opencitations/oc_download/README.md

 The Docker container automatically uses Gunicorn and is configured with static sync enabled by default.

 > **Note**: The application code automatically detects the execution environment.
-When run with `python3 download_oc.py`, it uses the built-in web.py server.
+When run with `uv run download_oc.py`, it uses the built-in web.py server.
 When run with Gunicorn (as in Docker), it uses the WSGI interface.
 You can customize the Gunicorn server configuration by modifying the `gunicorn.conf.py` file.

 ### Dockerfile